Court for Crown Cases Reserved: Irish court

 The Crown Cases Act 1848 also applied in Ireland.
-The Irish Court for Crown [or Criminal] Cases Reserved sat in the Four Courts in Dublin and included at least one of Lord Chief Justice of Ireland, Chief Justice of the Irish Common Pleas, and Chief Baron of the Irish Exchequer.
+The Irish Court for Crown [or Criminal] Cases Reserved sat in the Four Courts in Dublin and included at least one of the Lord Chief Justice of Ireland, Chief Justice of the Irish Common Pleas, and Chief Baron of the Irish Exchequer.
 The 1907 abolition in England did not affect the Irish court.
 The Government of Ireland Act 1920 created new jurisdictions of Northern Ireland and Southern Ireland with separate court systems, and a new High Court of Appeal for Ireland with appellate jurisdiction over both systems, including under the 1848 act.
 This court was abolished by the Irish Free State (Consequential Provisions) Act 1922 and its powers in Northern Ireland given to the Court of Appeal of Northern Ireland, with the 1848 powers passed to a separate Court of Criminal Appeal in 1930.
 A Court of Criminal Appeal for the Irish Free State was established by the Courts of Justice Act 1924.